 The Amazon Rainforest extends across eight international borders.
 The Brazilian Amazon covers around 60% of the whole biome and is home to over 28 million people.
 Its most inhabited city, Manaus, enjoys a distinct fiscal regime designed to create jobs in the region and connect its economy to the rest of the country.
 At the same time, an extensive portion of the Brazilian Amazon is protected by a combination of indigenous territories and protected areas, rendering the Rainforest an important component of global climate mitigation.
-The Brazilian Amazon is, thus, a complex object of policy comprising environmental, economic, social, and sovereignty concerns.
+The Brazilian Amazon is, thus, a complex object of policy comprising environmental, economic, social, and sovereignty issues.
 Despite this complexity, the literature about policies in the Amazon often portrays governments as having a single understanding of what the Amazon problem is and, consequently, implementing coherent policies for the region.
-Although this literature is helpful to compare variation across different governments, such analyses oversimplify policies within governments and misrepresents, in reality, is more intricate and inconsistent.
-In this article, we ask investigate how has the Amazon been constructed as a political problem since 1985?
+Although this literature is helpful to compare variation across different governments, such analyses oversimplify policies within governments and misrepresents what, in reality, is more intricate and inconsistent.
+In this article, we investigate how has the Amazon been constructed as a political problem since 1985?